Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Conclusions and outlook

+The models are safe against proton decay.
+Take as an example the split susy models of table (\ref{give1}).
+The dimension six baryon number violating couplings \cite{wein} $Q_L Q_L Q_L L$ and $u_L^c u_L^c d_L^c e_L^{+}$ are not allowed in perturbation theory by charge conservation.
+They could be in principle generated by an M-instanton \cite{insta} with wrappings (X,Y) for which obeys \beq I_{Ma}-I_{Ma^{\star}} = -1, \ I_{Mb}-I_{Mb^{\star}} = -1, I_{Mc}-I_{Mc^{\star}} = -1, \eeq For the a-, b- branes this requires that either $3(X-Y)=0, 3Y=1$ or $3(X-Y)=-1, X=Y$ conditions are satisfied.
+However there is no such soultion as X, Y take integer values.

-In this work, we have examined the construction of three family non-susy models in intersecting brane worlds within the context $Z_3 \times Z_3$ orientifolds \cite{kokoneo} with D6-branes intersecting at angles and starting gauge groups - at the string scale - in the form $SU(3)_c \times SU(2)_L \times U(1)_Y \times U(1)^n$.
-In all constructions - the $u_L^c$ - is in the antisymmetric representation of SU(3) - and thus the u-quark mass term is not allowed by charge conservation.
-We started our investigation for the construction of three generation N=0 models by starting with the simplest construction that could accommodate the Standard Model gauge group that is using three stacks.
-At 3- /5-stacks we found N=0 supersymmetric vacua with the chiral spectrum of the N=1 SM, with 3 species of right handed neutrinos and 3 pairs of chiral fermions $H_u$, $H_d$ that play the role of the MSSM Higgsinos.
-These extra fermions receive masses of order of the string scale.
-We also found 3-stack vacua with only the SM spectrum.
+We started our investigation for the construction of three generation N=0 string models by starting with the simplest construction that could accommodate the Standard Model gauge group that is using three stacks.
+At 3- /5-stacks we found N=0 supersymmetric vacua with the chiral fermion spectrum of the N=1 MSSM, with 3 species of right handed neutrinos and 3 pairs of chiral fermions $H_u$, $H_d$ that play the role of the MSSM Higgsinos.
 These models break to only the SM at low energy.
+In all constructions, symmetric/antisymmetric representations are present, and always the up-quark is massless at tree level; its mass may come through instanton corrections \cite{insta}, \cite{ibaura}, \cite{kokoinsta}.